-Nonetheless, the plans all come with: daily backups, SSL certificates, and email accounts.
+Nonetheless, the plans all come with: daily backups, SSL certificates, integrated caching, and email accounts.

-- StartUp comes with one website, 10GB of storage, and can receive up to 10 000 visits monthly.
+- StartUp comes with one website, 10GB of storage, and can receive up to 10 000 visits per month.
 For smaller projects like personal blogs and portfolios, this plan is sufficient.
-Sadly, staging and Ultrafast PHP are not included.
+Sadly, 1-click staging environment and Ultrafast PHP are not included.

-Apart from the regular plans, there’s Cloud hosting when you need to scale. $100/mo starting point is best for enterprises, big and popular online stores, and high-traffic news channels.
+Apart from the regular plans, there’s Cloud hosting when you need to scale. $100.00/mo starting point is best for enterprises, big and popular online stores, and high-traffic news channels.

 Fortunately, SiteGround has a pretty standard 30-day money-back guarantee in case you want to kick it to the curb.
 Keep in mind, though, that this guarantee doesn’t extend to certain products such as domain name and domain privacy.